Theory Report: Uncertainty Reduction Theory

 Using the Uncertainty Reduction Theory explains how we can bridge that gap that separates us and seems to help with the process of getting to know the person with whom we are communicating with.
 This also helps predict future interactions.

 Uncertainty reduction theory (otherwise known as initial interaction theory) is something that was introduced in 1975 by Charles Berger and Richard Calabrese.
 They wanted “to explain how communication is used to reduce uncertainties between strangers engaging in their first conversation together”.

 “The theory asserts the notion that, when interacting, people need information about the other party in order to reduce their uncertainty.” – Charles Berger and Richard Calabrese

-Which indicates how we interact, body language and words we use with individuals within our first meeting is more important than what we are actually saying sometimes.
-We reduce that feeling we get of not knowing who we are talking to as the conversation goes on.
+Which indicates how we interact, body language and words we use with individuals within our first meeting is more important than what we are actually saying.
+We reduce that feeling we get of not knowing who we are talking too as the conversation goes on.